maximtrp/maximtrp/README.md

 ### Hello 👋

 I'm currently working at Laboratory for Social and Cognitive Informatics ([SCILA](https://scila.hse.ru/en/)), Higher School of Economics (Saint Petersburg, Russia).
+I enjoy reading books on technology and science, learning new programming languages and frameworks.

 #### Scientific projects